dburkland/tesla_ios_shortcuts/README.md

 * What can you do if you receive error messages like the one below?
   * ![](https://pbs.twimg.com/media/EHQXnncXYAEvPbZ?format=jpg&name=medium)
   * First, I would recommend that you generate a fresh authentication token by executing the "Create Tesla Token" shortcut.
-  * If that fails to resolve the issue I would then delete the "Create Tesla Token" shortcut, reinstall it, and then execute it again.
+  * If that fails to resolve the issue, I would then try to Open the Auth app for Tesla, re-login into your Tesla.com account, delete the "Create Tesla Token" shortcut, reinstall it, and then execute it again.
   * If you are still running into issues, I would then recommend verifying that:
     * Your Tesla.com account is not locked (try logging into it via https://tesla.com).
     * You are specifying your email address with the same case that matches how it exists in your Tesla.com account (the new API appears to be case sensitive).